 What is equitable mortgage?

 Most common form of mortgage accepted by banks in India is Equitable Mortgage or Mortgage by deposit of title deeds.
+So, equitable mortgage means, mortgage by deposit of title deeds.
 In this type of mortgage, mortgagor (borrower) hands over the original title deed to the bank/ lender with an intention to create security thereon.
 Equitable mortgage is created simply by deposit of original title deeds alongwith other required documents (if any).
 This mortgage is not required to be registered with sub-registrar.

 Why equitable mortgage is preferred by banks?